What to Do if You’re Workers Compensation Claim is Denied

 In this situation, the Insurer commonly determines that the worker’s injury was not caused by work activities.
 Other reasons liability is denied by the Insurer include: the worker was not an employee when the injury occurred, the employer is exempted from providing workers compensation benefits by law (for example some family farms, as defined by Minnesota law, do not need to provide workers compensation benefits), there is no proof of the work injury, the injury did not arise out of/or in the course of employment, or the worker had the medical condition before the claimed work injury.

 If you disagree with the Insurer’s liability determination, you should contact a Minnesota Workers Compensation attorney to discuss your rights and responsibilities under Minnesota workers compensation law.
 In certain situations, there may be a legal reason why a worker is not entitled to worker’s compensation benefits.

-Commonly, after the Insurer has made a primary liability denial, the injured worker needs to file a formal Claim Petition with the Office of Administrative Hearings, Workers Compensation Division, to obtain benefits the worker is entitled to receive pursuant to law.
+Commonly, after the Insurer has made a primary liability denial, the injured worker needs to file a formal Claim Petition and request a Workers Comp Hearing to obtain benefits the worker is entitled to receive pursuant to law.